erayzesen/kirpi_app_template/readme.md

 # Project Structure

 The project structure is quite simple.
 The `src/game.nim` file is the main file that opens your window and passes your callback functions.
-(You can rename it if you want; the important thing is where you call the `run` command that starts the Kirpi application.)
+(You can rename it if you want; the important thing is where you call the `run` command that starts the **kirpi** application.)

 You should keep your game code and assets under the `src` folder.
 When you build the project, a folder named `releases` will be created in the root directory, and the build outputs will be placed under platform-specific subfolders inside `releases`.